Communication Studies (CMST)

 Notes: may be repeated for credit with different topic titles.

-This course is a variable topic course focusing on public relations.
-Areas which might be covered include new theories, specific techniques, and innovative trends.
+Variable topic course focusing on public relations.
+Areas discussed include new theories, specific techniques, and innovative trends.

 CMST 241.
 EVENT PLANNING AND LOGISTICS.
 3 Credits.

-Students learn about the varying aspects of professional event planners, what it takes to be a successful event planner, as well as the processes used to design, plan and execute a variety of different events.
-This class provides instruction on the basic structure of event planning, design, marketing, execution and evaluation, as well as basic business and employment skills necessary to be successful in the event industry.
+Includes varying aspects of professional event planners, what it takes to be a successful event planner, as well as the processes used to design, plan, and execute a variety of different events.
+Provides instruction on the basic structure of event planning, design, marketing, execution, and evaluation, as well as basic business and employment skills necessary to be successful in the event industry.

 CMST 250.
 SMALL GROUP COMMUNICATION.
 5 Credits.